-An initiative to equip personnel with the tools and knowledge to provide child-friendly interventions unununununu conducted a reflection process on the core competencies that should possess the actors of the child protection system to ensure child-friendly interventions.
+To accompany the child respecting his rights and his best interest, it is necessary that child protection professionals be adequately trained and have relevant skills and knowledge on children's rights.
+The Bureau has conducted a reflection process on the core competencies that should possess the actors of the child protection system to ensure child-friendly interventions.
 This work has led to the identification of core competencies for the justice personnel, the social services professionals, security forces and personnel working with children deprived of liberty.